 Description and Range

 The tiger salamander is a large, stocky, blotched salamander (to 6.4 inches snout to vent length).
-Metamorphosed forms spend most of their lives in the subterranean environment, and surface activity is nocturnal.
+It has a rounded blunt snout, small protruding eyes, distinct costal grooves and a laterally compressed tail.

 Ecology and life history